What Do You Need Most to Live in Jersey?

 Car title registration

-Your vehicle registration and title must be transferred to the state of New Jersey in addition to obtaining a New Jersey driver’s licence.
+Your vehicle registration and title must be transferred to the state of New Jersey in addition to obtaining a New Jersey driver’s license.

 You must register your vehicle within 60 days after moving to New Jersey.
 To accomplish so, you’ll need to complete the following: